fonkley/chainmeup/README.md

     [Ableton User Library]/Presets/Audio Effects/Audio Effect Rack
     ```
 - Then, go to the [Releases page](https://github.com/fonkley/chainmeup/releases/)
-  - Download `Chain.me.up.adg` from the lastest release.
+  - Download `Chain.me.up.adg` from the latest release.
 <br> </br>
 - Finally, move the `Chain.me.up.adg` file from your downloads folder, to the `/Audio Effect Rack` directory.